 All potential students seeking undergraduate admission to the University apply through the Office of Admission.

 Students transferring from approved colleges and universities must satisfy the general University regulations governing transfer students.
-All transfer applicants are accepted into the College of Arts and Sciences, and the assistant dean of the Boler School of Business will evaluate transfer credit before approving acceptance into the Boler School.
+All transfer applicants are accepted into the College of Arts and Sciences, and the assistant dean of the Boler College of Business will evaluate transfer credit before approving acceptance into the Boler College.

 Majors and Degrees